sciZer0/7/v/README.md

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

-This is even better than if there were the Everyday-Halving of the block reward in the Bitcoin Blockchain — since in the Vote blockchain, there is the decreasing of Circulating Supply, not increasing of Circulating Supply which happens daily in the Bitcoin Blockchain and will further last during 118 years — until 2140.

 At best, such an extremely-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>